mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 world of the Marches to be settled, and received far more investment than other early colonies.

-Starting in 60, Mora was developed as a trading centre financed by Ling Standard Products.
+Starting in 60, Mora was developed as a trading center financed by Ling Standard Products.
 This required a good starport, and that led naturally to the creation of yards to overhaul trade and exploration vessels.
 Soon afterward, full–scale shipbuilding began.